sigma-prj/esp-12-e-adapter-pcb/README.md

 Typical Connection Schema
 -----------------------------

-In order to build and run projects on this module you can use the folloing connection schema:
+In order to build and run projects on this module the following connection schema can be used:

 ![ESP-12E Connection Schema](https://github.com/sigma-prj/esp-12-e-adapter-pcb/blob/main/resources/esp12e_conn_vcc_sc.png)